About Kate Mackenzie

 I started writing about energy, finance and climate in 2009 when I launched the FT's Energy Source blog, which is now a newsletter still doing a decent combination of policy, politics, industry, climate, finance (although not so much commodity markets, which I used to also include).
 Then I wrote for FT Alphaville where I become very interested in capital markets, monetary policy and the financial sectors and economic models of certain Asian countries.

 From 2014-2022-ish, I was big on climate finance; both the "transition" type and the "physical" type.
 I was instrumental in getting financial climate risk regulation off the ground in Australia via my work at a couple of thinktanks.
 I was an original contributor for Bloomberg Green, where I wrote a fortnightly column about finance.
-I co-authored the first peer-reviewed paper on the (mis)use of climate models for business analysis purposes, which has since been cited by everyone who ever writes on this*.
+I co-authored the first peer-reviewed paper on the (mis)use of climate models for business analysis purposes, which has probably been cited by everyone who has ever written on the topic since*.

 In 2020 I became interested in international financial architecture and it changed how I see pretty much everything.
 Since 2022, I have become very interested in the political economy of climate change.
 Back in 2008-09 when I was first writing about energy, the oil price spikes and crashes showed how energy – a very weird industry for the past 150– odd years – is tightly connected to human wellbeing in the modern world.
 I hope it goes without saying that the natural world, including a stable atmosphere, is even more vital for humans.
 So we need to solve for all of those things.
 It's hard, and being right doesn't mean succeeding.